arubehn/TuscanSoundCorrespondences/README.md

 ## Dataset

 The dataset used in this study is derived from the Atlante Lessicale Toscano (ALT).
 [5] Our derived dataset was published within the Lexibank collection under https://github.com/lexibank/alt/.
-This repository contains a compressed version derived from the Lexibank dataset (/resources/data/alt.tsv) -- for details on how this file was produced, please check the README in the resources/data folder.
+This repository contains a condensed version of this Lexibank dataset ([/resources/data/alt.tsv](/resources/data/alt.tsv)) -- for details on how this file was produced, please check the [README](/resources/data/README.md) in the resources/data folder.

 ## References